nadunvindy/Gym-Page/README.md

 # Gym-Page
-This is a gym page to test my knwoledge on webpack.
+This is a gym page to test my knowledge on webpack.